roverbird/idml2html-python/readme.md

 📧 [Contact today to get consultation](mailto:a.sotov@yahoo.co.uk) or let me know if you need any modifications! 😊

-For an online demo, try <a href="https://textvisualization.app/idml2html/">Free Online IDML2HTML Converter</a>.
+For an online demo, try <a href="https://textvisualization.app/idml2html/">Free Online IDML2HTML Converter / Convert inDesing to DOCX</a>.

 # What is included into this repo?